Do Go On - 532 - Dashcon Failure

 Yeah, a tray full of coffee.

-You make sure there.
+just costing there.
+You make sure they're...

 It's about punishing a local business.